Giants vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In four games as the underdog over the last 10 contests, the Giants were upset in every contest.
+- In five games as the underdog over the last 10 contests, the Giants were upset in every contest.

-- When it comes to the over/under, the Giants and their opponents are 5-5-0 in their previous 10 games.
+- When it comes to the total, the Giants and their opponents are 4-6-0 in their last 10 games.

-- The last 10 Giants games have not had a spread posted by bookmakers.
+- Bookmakers have yet to post a spread in any of the Giants' past 10 games.
+The average over/under set by sportsbooks in San Francisco's past three games has been 8.7, a span during which the Giants and their opponents have gone under every time.

 Giants Betting Records & Stats

-- The Giants have been victorious in 24, or 51.1%, of the 47 contests they have been chosen as underdogs in this season.
+- The Giants have come away with 24 wins in the 48 contests they have been listed as the underdogs in this season.

-- San Francisco has not been a bigger underdog this season than the +180 moneyline set for this game.
+- San Francisco is 13-17 this season when entering a game as the underdog by +100 or more on the moneyline.

-- The moneyline set for this matchup implies the Giants have a 35.7% chance of walking away with the win.
+- The Giants have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.

-- San Francisco's games have gone over the total in 50 of its 120 chances.
+- San Francisco and its opponents have gone over the total this season in 50 of its 121 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!